omgitsaheadcrab/entt_dino/README.md

 - [x] **Parallax Background**: Clouds, moon, and stars move at different speeds.
 - [x] **FPS Counter**: Real-time frames-per-second display in the HUD.

-## Demo

-Above is a short gameplay demo of EnTT Dino.

 ## Dependencies

 - [CMake](https://cmake.org/) version 3.7 or later.